prepor/condo/README.md

     curl -XPUT localhost:8500/v1/kv/versions/nginx -d '1.11.4-alpine'

-We can add this line, for example, to CI and deploy (and undeploy) new versions of application manually or automatically.
+We can add this line, for example, to CI and both deploy and undeploy new versions of application manually or automatically.

 You can also do service discovery via ENV variables or support HA postgres